UBC-MDS/college_scorecard/README.md

 The app contains a landing page that shows the distribution of our factors (financial aid, average family income, post education income) in the US, aggregated by school size (small, medium, large).

 From a dropdown list, users are able to filter for a particular state of interest.
-They are also able to filter by the average SAT score per school, to get an understanding of how the academic standard of a school varies performance of our factors by school size.
+They are also able to filter by the average admission rate score per school, to get an understanding of how the academic standard of a school varies performance of our factors by school size.

 An example sketch is shown below:
 ![Alt text](images/sketch_of_college_scorecard.png?raw=true "App sketch")